A. The proud rebuked.

 And the plunder of beasts which made them afraid,

 And the violence of the land and the city,

 And of all who dwell in it.

 a.
-Woe to him who gives drink to his neighbor… You also – drink!
+Woe to him who gives drink to his neighbor.… You also – drink!
 Through the prophet Habakkuk, the LORD rebuked both the drunk and those who promoted drunkenness.
 Though they thought that alcohol made them feel good, God rightly says they were filled with shame instead of glory.

 i.
 In Ephesians 5:18 the Apostle Paul called drunkenness dissipation; drunkenness is a waste of resources that should be submitted to Jesus.
 John Trapp writes of drinking “all the three outs” – “that is, ale out of the pot, money out of the purse, and wit out of the head” (Trapp’s commentary on Galatians 5:21).

 ii.
-The damage of drunkenness goes beyond the act itself and into what it effects in lives and families.
+The damage of drunkenness goes beyond the act itself and into what effects it has in lives and families.
 In the 1990s it was recorded that yearly in the United States alcohol was responsible for almost 100,000 deaths (25,000 by drunk drivers alone), 6 million non-fatal injuries, and more than $100 billion in economic losses such as unemployment and loss of productivity.

 b.
-The cup of the LORD’s right hand will be turned against you: The drunk and those who promote drunkenness loved their own cup full of drink; now God promises a cup for them, a cup of judgment and just recompense for their sin.
+The cup of the LORD’s right hand will be turned against you: The drunk and those who promote drunkenness loved their cup full of drink; now God promises a cup for them, a cup of judgment and just recompense for their sin.